Avaiga/taipy-doc/docs/manuals/gui/binding.md

 In larger applications, we may want to create Python modules that hold Taipy pages, binding visual elements to local variables.
-That allows for a clearer organization of the code, where application variables used in only a few pages can sit next to the page definition.
+That allows for a clearer code organization, where application variables used in only a few pages can sit next to the page definition.

 When Taipy finds a variable in a page (that is, in a Python expression set to